 You can get PIP regardless of earnings, other income, savings or owning your own home.
 You can get PIP whether you are in or out of waged work.
 PIP is almost always paid on top of any other benefits or tax credits that you get.
 When you get PIP, severe disability premiums can be added to your ESA and other income-based benefits if you live by yourself.

 Starting a new PIP claim (if you were not on DLA before)

 To start your PIP claim, call: 0800 917 2222 (voice), textphone 0800 917 7777.

 Be ready for questions in the phone call.
 If you want to do your claim in writing, not over the phone, ask for form PIP1 once you have started the phone call.
 (See example PIP1 form).
-If you have access needs about the format you want to use, for example, you are visually impaired and want to use email, you are supposed to ask for this from the beginning.
+If you have access needs, for example, you are visually impaired and want to use email, you are supposed to ask for this from the beginning.
 If possible, have a friend or other supporter with you so that you feel more confident to say what you want.